Can You Sue if You Were Quarantined on a Cruise Ship?

 Quarantine usually lasts only as long as it needs to to make sure that the patient doesn’t have signs of illness.
 For coronavirus, this usually means 14 days in quarantine to make sure symptoms don’t develop.
 However, if sickness does break out on a ship, everyone will likely be confined to quarters and asked not to interact with others.
 This is done simply to make sure that no healthy people catch the illness.
 This also ensures that anyone who is already ill will not spread the illness further.

 Quarantines on cruise ships are actually surprisingly common.
 Norovirus and other illnesses spread occasionally.
 As such, there are big cases nearly every year where dozens or hundreds of cruise ship passengers fall ill and are put into quarantine after an outbreak.
 With COVID-19 – the coronavirus – spreading in early 2020, many more people faced quarantine on ships.

 Because quarantine is so common, it is not something that you can typically sue for.
 However, if you are mistreated during your quarantine or you only acquired your illness because of negligence in how the cruise was operated, that can be an entirely different case.
-Additionally, if a loved one was killed on a cruise ship because of illness, you might be entitled to sue with the help of our general and military medical malpractice lawyers.
+Additionally, if a loved one was killed on a cruise ship because of illness or medical malpractice, you might be entitled to sue with the help of our general and military medical malpractice lawyers.